Should You Freeze Your Eggs? 6 Things to Know Before You Do

-Are you wondering whether this procedure might be right for you or what to expect if you do decide to go ahead?
-Here are some key takeaways to consider.
+If you’re wondering whether this procedure might be right for you or what to expect if you do decide to go ahead, here are some key things to consider.

 It’s better to start the process early

-If you have cancer and need to undergo chemotherapy, it’s better to freeze your eggs beforehand.
-“Treatments like chemo can damage the integrity of the eggs," says Dr. Shepherd.
+If you have cancer and need to undergo chemotherapy, your healthcare provider (HCP) should discuss options for freezing your eggs beforehand.
+“Treatments like chemo can damage the integrity of the eggs," says Shepherd.

 It's a multi-step process

-When the time arrives for your eggs to be used, they’ll be thawed and then combined with healthy sperm during the in-vitro fertilization (IVF) process.
+When the time arrives for your eggs to be used—whether that’s a year later or a decade later—they’ll be thawed and then combined with healthy sperm during the in-vitro fertilization (IVF) process.
 Three to five days later, if embryos form, one or more will be placed in your uterus.
-About 10 days after that, a blood test can confirm a pregnancy.
+About 10 days after that, a blood test can check for pregnancy.

-The total cost from start to finish is not cheap and depends on your clinic.
-Wherever you are located, you can expect to pay at least $10,000 for the initial medications, egg harvesting, and storage.
-Down the line, thawing, fertilization, and embryo transferal will cost several thousands more.
-In many cases, the process is not covered by insurance.
+The total cost from start to finish depends on your location and clinic, but you can expect to pay at least $10,000 for the initial medications, egg harvesting, and storage.
+Down the line, thawing, fertilization, and embryo transfer will cost several thousands more.
+In many cases, the process is not covered by insurance, though you should always check with your HR department to see if your company covers some of the costs.

-For some people, the process will take multiple tries, so many clinics and hospitals offer reduced costs for those who undergo two or more rounds of treatment.
-Payment plans are often an option, and some insurance companies and infertility groups can help patients with the costs, as well, says Shepherd.
+For some people, the process will take multiple tries and some clinics and hospitals may offer reduced costs for those who undergo two or more rounds of treatment.
+Payment plans are often an option and some insurance companies and infertility groups can help with the costs, as well, says Shepherd.

 It’s not 100 percent effective

 “There’s a possibility that you may not harvest the size or the amount of eggs that are optimal for retrieving,” says Shepherd.
-"Or, if they are retrieved, they may not be the quality of what would be good for an actual pregnancy, so they won't recommend you freeze those."
+"Or, if they are retrieved, they may not be the quality needed for an actual pregnancy, so they won't recommend you freeze those."

-The timeframe in which a woman preserves her eggs is a major factor in its success rate.
-Freezing during peak reproductive years increases the chances.
+The timeframe in which someone preserves their eggs is a major factor in its success rate.
+Freezing during peak reproductive years (generally by your early 30s) increases the chances.

 It's more likely to lead to a multiple birth pregnancy

 Using IVF may increase your chances of becoming pregnant with twins, triplets, or more.
 That’s because multiple eggs are often fertilized during the process and more than one embryo may be transferred to your uterus.
-Many healthcare providers (HCPs) recommend limiting the number of embryos transferred and some even suggest one at a time is best if there are multiple options.
+Many HCPs recommend limiting the number of embryos transferred and some even suggest one at a time is best if there are multiple options.

 Article sources open article sources